BryanShubo/Java/ooConcept.md

 4.1) why you can’t define a return type for a constructor?
 It creates and returns an object of its class.

 4.2)  initializer block is used to initialize the variables of anonymous classes.
 An anonymous class is a type of inner class.
 In the absence of a name, anonymous classes can’t define a constructor and rely on an initializer block to initialize their variables upon the creation of an object of their class.

 A lot of action can happen within an initializer block:
+a.
 It can create local variables.
+b.
 It can access and assign values to instance and static variables.
+c.
 It can call methods and define loops, conditional statements, and try-catch-finally blocks.
 Unlike constructors, an initializer block can’t accept method parameters.

 Example:
 class Employee {
 Employee() {